 You can use the New Step wizard to create a new step "on the fly" while you are editing a workflow.
-This is an alternative to creating a step from the Automation > Steps page (see Creating a New Step on page 24).
+This is an alternative to creating a step from the Automation > Steps page.

 To create a new step by using the New Step wizard: